egvijayanand/winui-templates/README.md

-## CLI Project Templates for developing WinUI 3 based Desktop Apps
+## CLI Project and Item Templates for developing WinUI 3 based Desktop Apps

 CLI project template for developing `WinUI 3` App and Class Library and is named as `winui` and `winuilib` respectively.

+CLI item template for `WinUI 3` Page, UserControl, and Window and is named as `winui-page`, `winui-usercontrol`, and `winui-window` respectively.

 Join me on [**Developer Thoughts**](https://egvijayanand.in/ "Developer Thoughts"), an exclusive blog for .NET MAUI and Blazor.